hannorein/rebound/README.md

 If you want to create your own problem, just copy one of the example directories or the template in the `problems` directory.
 Then simply modify `problem.c` and `Makefile` accordingly.

 ### How to install GLUT ###
-The OpenGL Utility Toolkit (GLUT) comes preinstalled as a framework on Mac OSX.
-If you are working on another operating system, you might have to install GLUT yourself.
+The OpenGL Utility Toolkit (GLUT) comes pre-installed as a framework on Mac OSX.
+If you are working on another operating system, you might have to install GLUT yourself if you see an error message such as `error: GL/glut.h: No such file or directory`.
 Go to http://freeglut.sourceforge.net/ download the latest version, configure it with `./configure` and compile it with `make`.
 Finally install the library and header files with `make install`.
 Unless you specified a non-default installation directory during configuration, you have to be a super-user.

+You can still compile and run REBOUND if you do not have GLUT installed.
+Simple set `OPENGL=0` in the makefile (see below).

 ### Environment variables ###
 The makefile in each problem directory sets various environment variables.
 These determine the compiler optimization flags, the libraries included and basic code settings.
 Let us look at one of the examples `shearing_sheet` in more detail.